ngregorich/funwithhardware/content/about.md

     6. Continued trying to help people quit smoking doing electrical and firmware at a lil vape start up
         * R&D and some test including electrical, C, C++, (micro)python, mynewt RTOS, and lots of pandas plotting

 Visual learner?
-This bar graph of my interests show the sweet spot of my current skills and what I need to continue learning.
+Try this bar graph on for size.
+Tall bars are where I am awesome.
+Shorter bars are where I'd like to be awesome.

 ![My skills](/funwithhardware/skillz-20200515a.png)

-If you want to know more or to contact me, check out my [LinkedIn page](https://www.linkedin.com/in/nicholas-gregorich-4985754b/).

 I guess you could call this relatively rare breed a *full stack hardware engineer*.
 I know enough to be dangerous and build parts in SolidWorks, do schematics and layout in Altium, firmware lately focused on bare metal C on STM32, and collect a whole lot of data and make it perdy in python / pandas / matplotlib.

+If you want to know more or to contact me, check out my [LinkedIn page](https://www.linkedin.com/in/nicholas-gregorich-4985754b/).